kostaskonkk/datmo/README.md

 nav_msgs/Odometry odom - Estimated pose of the object

 The `datmo/TrackArray` message is an array that contains multiple datmo/Track messages, with the goal of efficient publishing.

+## Rviz markers
+In case that the  **pub_markers** flag is set to true, this package publishes visualization messages, which can be displayed in Rviz.
+The following messages are published:

+**closest_corner** - The closest corner point of surrounding vehicles is visualized with a black rectangle.\
+**bounding_box_center** - The center of the bounding box is visualized with a yellow rectangle.\
+**velocities** - The velocities of the tracked objects are represented with an arrow.\

 ## Parameters